lazywhite/lang/frontend/library/angular/note.md

 ## Introduction
+AngularJS extends HTML with new attributes(ng-directives).
 AngularJS extends HTML attributes with Directives, and binds data to HTML with Expressions.

-AngularJS extends HTML with ng-directives.
 The ng-app directive defines an AngularJS application.
 The ng-model directive binds the value of HTML controls (input, select, textarea) to application data.
 The ng-bind directive binds application data to the HTML view